wrudisill/GrandMesaMetData/README.md

 https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.interpolate.html
 4. Resample the 10-minute data to an hourly frequency
    * This is performed using the pandas.resample function
+   * A mean filter is used to perform the resampling
    * https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.resample.html
 5. Manually fix remove anomalies